elkcityhazard/andrew-mccall-hugo/content/blog/2026/08/golang-how-to-test-slog-logger/index.md

 I assumed I'd be able to capture the output from Stdout but I was wrong.
 When I used `t.Log(string(out))` I realized it was not capturing any output.
 Instead of figuring out a solution, I decided to adjust my code.

+__Note:__ After some review and reading, I realized that in my TestMain function I had set the slog.TextHandler had a previous os.Stdout it wasn't redirecting correctly but, instead, was redirecting to where it was assigned initially.

 1. Create a reusable factory function
 2. Pass in the writer and level parameter